theupdateframework/taps/tap11.md

 In addition, the profile may include object definitions for types including signed files and keys.

-Filenames of the metadata files will also be specified. "root.json" would be replaced with "root.FORMAT" where FORMAT is the filetype for the format specified in the profile.
+Filenames of the metadata files will also be specified.
+For example "root.json" would be replaced with "root.FORMAT" where FORMAT is the filetype for the format specified in the profile.

-The canonical json profile currently in TUF (under "Document Formats") provides an example of type definitions.
+The canonical json profile currently in TUF (under "Document Formats") provides an example of type definitions that are required for a profile.

-## Creation

-A profile should be created whenever a TUF implementor wants to communicate with other TUF implementations.
-The profile will include all definitions necessary to create a compatible implementation, including all of the data types and metadata files.

-## Managing profiles

-Profiles can be shared with other developers to allow for the creation of compatible implementations.
-Profiles will only need to be accessed during development of TUF compliant applications, and so can be stored online and securely accessed via TLS.

-## Security Audit

-All profiles should be security audited to check for TUF compliance and other issues.
-The audit will ensure that the profile is a valid implementation of TUF and check for security flaws.

-For most profiles, this security audit will consist of ensuring that all fields correspond with fields in the TUF specification.
-For more complex profiles, any libraries or additional data structures should be audited for any added security flaws.

 # Security Analysis

-The security audit will ensure that the profiles do not compromise the security of an implementation.

-Profiles will be accessed via TLS, so accessors can ensure that they are downloading the audited version of the profile.
+Security audits and careful access of profiles ensure a minimal security impact.
+The security audit will ensure that the profiles do not compromise the security of a TUF implementation.
+Audits will be signed by the auditor so that users can ensure they are accessing the audited version of a profile.

 # Backwards Compatibility